pipobscure/pipobscure/_posts/2015-03-17-piplondon-the-shard-on-a-foggy-morning.markdown

 ---
 layout: post
-title: "> The Shard on a foggy morning"
+title: "The Shard on a foggy morning"
 date: 2015-03-17 08:59:43 Z
 tags: []
 ---